 Davey's ship, the infamous Flying Dutchman, has the skeleton of a sea serpent on the front instead of a pretty girl.
 When it breaks the surface into "our" world, it is covered in sealife, barnacles and dripping green/black slime.
 Its crew consists of sailors whose souls Davey Jones has taken, slowly deteriorating year by year, becoming more like creatures of the sea they inhabit.
 Bootstrap Bill (Stellan Skarsgard of "Exorcist: The Beginning") appears to have a giant barnacle growing right out of his face.

-"There's a huge sword sequence which, if it isn't the sword sequence that puts all sword sequences to bed, then I can't imagine what anyone could ever pull out of the ether to top it," Orlando Bloom told Entertainment Weekly in January.
+"There's a huge sword sequence which, if it isn't the sword sequence that puts all sword sequences to bed, then I can't imagine what anyone could ever pull out of the ether to top it," Orlando Bloom told Entertainment Weekly.
 He and Captain Jack are engaged with a third swordsman "on a big water-mill wheel as it rolls down a hill.
 And we fight on top of it, and around it, and inside it."
 A survey in the 1-27-06 issue showed that five times as many people are looking forward to seeing "Pirates 3" as want to see the next James Bond film, prequel Casino Royale, though Superman Returns is still getting the most buzz

 Pirates of the Caribbean Action Figures, Toys, and Collectibles at Entertainment Earth.
 Mint Condition Guaranteed!
 CLICK HERE